 The German Hartz IV reform reduced the replacement rate for long-term unemployed.
 Less generous unemployment benefits decrease workers' fallback option in our model.
 The closer unemployed workers get to the expiration of short-term benefits, the lower will be the value of unemployment and the lower will be their reservation wage.
 This leads to lower bargained wages.
 One of the key differences of our model relative to the plain vanilla search and matching model (e.g. Pissarides, 2000, Ch.1) is that matching has two components and that two effects are initiated due to a decline in benefits.
 First, workers and firms have to get in contact with one another, where p_t denotes workers' contact rate.
 Lower unemployment benefits lead to more vacancy posting by all firms due to higher expected profits.
 In equilibrium, this leads to a higher tightness in the market and thus a higher contact rate for workers.
 We call this mechanism the equilibrium effect.
 Second, upon contact a certain fraction of workers is selected at the firm level, where η_t denotes the selection rate.
-With lower unemployment benefits and hence lower wages, firms are willing to select workers with higher idiosyncratic training costs at the margin.
+With lower unemployment benefits and hence lower wages, firms are willing to select workers with higher idiosyncratic training costs at the margin (as these worker-firm pairs now have a positive bilateral surplus from employment relative to non-employment).
 Thus, the selection rate increases.
 As this effect takes place at the worker-firm level, we call this mechanism the partial effect.